leo3111/YoutubePlaylistExtractor/README.md

     *   Correcting factual errors made by the AI (even about its own identity!).
     *   Improving the user feedback messages.
     *   Creating this comprehensive `README.md` file and project structure.
+    *   Implementing a modern dark theme with blue and gray tones.
-    *   Choosing and executing a deployment strategy on Netlify.
+    *   Optimizing for deployment on Cloudflare Pages.

 This tool demonstrates how AI can serve as a powerful 'pair programmer' for rapid prototyping, with a human developer providing the crucial direction, real-world testing, and problem-solving skills needed to build a polished and working final product.